FAQs for starting up a hop farm in New York by Steve Miller 5-17

 Finding more information

 As for hop information I would start by going to the NEHA site www.northeasthopalliance.org and reading some of the literature that is listed on the resource page.
 Copies of our newsletter are listed there as well as articles from U of Vermont.
 UVM has a great resource site at http://www.uvm.edu/extension/cropsoil/hops Also, consider joining the Northeast Hop Alliance.
 The Alliance supports research and development of the industry and is a small investment for your farm.
 The NEHA growers will likely be putting in a group order for coir and rhizomes each fall.
-This can save on start up costs because of quantity purchases.
+Doing bulk purchases of supplies can save on start up costs.

 Cornell Univ. and Cooperative Extension is offering a Cornell Guidelines for Hop Production for $28 plus shipping.
 There is also a new hop research yard planted at the NYS Experiment Station in Geneva.
 Variety and pest management trials will be carried out there.

-In 2011, 12, 13, 14 and 2015 we held a hops conference in Troy and Morrisville, NY .
-A 2 DVD set (approx.7-10 hours) is available from each conference for $60 ea. including shipping.
+In 2011, 12, 13, 14, 15 and 2016 we held a hops conference in Troy and Morrisville, NY .
+A 2 DVD set (approx.7-10 hours) is available from each conference for $30 ea. for the first 3 years, and $60 each for the others because there are more DVDs per set, including shipping.
 Any two sets of DVDs can be purchased for $100 from Cooperative Ext of Madison County. (see below)